-The criteria considered in the variable remuneration are solely economic content related mainly to the generation of value and profitability to the shareholder.
+The company considers that it partially complies with the criteria considered in the variable remuneration are solely economic content related mainly to the generation of value and profitability to the shareholder.
 The Company does not consider necessary to include other parameters for the calculation of the variable components of the remuneration.

-59. Payment of a relevant portion of variable remuneration components differs during a minimum amount of time which is sufficient to determine that the previously-established performance criteria have been met.

-60. In the case of remuneration linked to company earnings, deductions should be computed for any qualifications stated in the external auditor's report.

-61. A relevant percentage of executive directors' variable remuneration is linked to the delivery of shares or financial instruments referenced to their value.

-62. Once the shares or options or rights corresponding to the remuneration schemes have been distributed, the members may not transfer the ownership of a number of shares equivalent to twice their annual set remuneration, nor may they exercise the options or shares until at least three years have passed since they were granted.
+consider necessary to inc clude other parameters for the call bulation of the variable t omponents of the remuneration.
+59. Payment of a relevant portion of variable remuneration components differs during a minimum amount of time which is sufficient to determine that the previously- established performance criteria have been met.
+Complies [X] Partially complies [] Explain [] Not applicable [] 60.
+In the case of remuneration linked to company earnings, deductions should be computed for any qualifications stated in the external auditor's report.
+Complies [X] Partially complies [] Explain [] Not applicable [] 61.
+A relevant percentage of executive directors' variable remuneration is linked to the delivery of shares or financial instruments referenced to their value.
+Complies [X] Partially complies [] Explain [] Not applicable [] 62.
+Once the shares or options or rights corresponding to the remuneration schemes have been distributed, the members may not transfer the ownership of a number of shares equivalent to twice their annual set remuneration, nor may they exercise the options or shares until at least three years have passed since they were granted.
 The above is not applicable to shares a Board member needs to sell, where applicable, to pay the costs related to their acquisition.

-Complies Partially complies X Explain Not Applicable

-The Company partially complies with this recommendation, as its three-year medium-term incentives plan for its Board members, approved during the 2017 general shareholders meeting, establishes that assigned shares must eventually be returned subsequent to the general meeting during which the financial statements are approved during the Plan's third year, as long as it is linked to Group companies.
+Complies [] Partially complies [X] Explain [] Not applicable [] The Company partially complies with this recommendation, as its three-year medium-term incentives plan for its Board members, approved during the 2017 general shareholders meeting, establishes that assigned shares must eventually be returned subsequent to the general meeting during which the financial statements are approved during the Plan's third year, as long as it is linked to Group companies.
 Therefore, the attribution of shares during the final years of the Plan do not meet the three- year period established herein.

-For further information, herewith follows the text of the approved agreement:

-- "Authorize the Board of Directors to approve the establishment of a remuneration system ("the Plan") for the consolidated Group's directors and executive directors, consisting in the delivery of Company shares with the following basic characteristics: - Recipients: the Group's directors and executive directors of the companies determined by the Board of Directors, which totals 27 individuals, approximately. - Maximum number of shares to be assigned: the maximum number which may be assigned during each of the three years of the Plan's duration, equivalent to 0.33% of the Company's share capital.
-Of the above 0.33%, a maximum total of 0.11% corresponds to the Company's executive directors.
-The Company will not increase its share capital to cover the Remuneration System. - Share value: the value of the shares taken as a point of reference to assign each recipient corresponded to the average listed price of the share during the previous thirty days prior to preparing the financial statements for 2016. - Strike price: the shares to be assigned to each recipient during the Plan will be the result from dividing the joint economic contribution made by the recipient and the Company by the "share value." - Granting date: any date agreed upon by the Board of Directors within a 4-month period from the date the Plan was approved.

-- Duration: 2017-2019; the shares may be delivered at any time subsequent to the approval of the 2019 financial statements, as determined by the Board.

-To facilitate the execution of the above agreements, the General Shareholders' Meeting will be granted full substitution powers for any of its members, including all the powers deemed necessary to define, integrate, and execute the agreement."

 63. Contractual arrangements include a clause allowing the Company to claim repayment of the variable components of compensation when the payment is not in accordance with performance conditions, or when the compensation has been paid based on information the inaccuracy of which is later manifestly demonstrated.

-Complies Partially complies Explain X Not Applicable
+Complies [] Partially complies [] Explain [X] Not applicable []